What is Salvage Value?

 Using Salvage Value to Determine Depreciation

-The estimated salvage value is deducted from the cost of the asset to determine the total amount that is depreciable on an asset.
+The estimated salvage value is deducted from the cost of the asset to determine the total depreciable amount of an asset.

-The depreciation for this computer is determined by taking the purchase price and subtracting it from the estimated salvage value.
-In the example above, the total depreciation on this computer would be $1,000 – $200 = $800 depreciated over four years (the useful life of the asset).
+The depreciable value of this computer is determined by taking the purchase price and subtracting it from the estimated salvage value.
+In the example above, the depreciable value on this computer would be $1,000 – $200 = $800 taken over four years (the useful life of the asset).
 If the company uses a straight-line depreciation method, the computer would be depreciated annually by $200 ($800 / 4).

 Download the Free Template